-The Plano Real sparked an economic boom that lasted two decades, though it was his successor, former finance minister Fernando Henrique Cardoso, who presided through the mid-1990s over a growing economy and record foreign investment.
+The Plano Real sparked an economic boom that lasted two decades, though it was Franco's successor, former finance minister Fernando Henrique Cardoso, who presided through the mid-1990s over a growing economy and record foreign investment.
 He is often credited with laying the groundwork that put Brazil’s hyperinflation to bed, though often at the neglect of social problems.

-Come the 2002 election, Lula, at the fourth time of asking, toned down his socialist rhetoric, and promised to repay Brazil’s international debts.
+Come the 2002 election, Lula, at the fourth time of standing, toned down his socialist rhetoric, and promised to repay Brazil’s international debts.
 This propelled Lula to a convincing victory over the center-right candidate Jose Serra.
 For the first time ever, Brazil had a government on the left of the political spectrum and a president who really knew what poverty was like.
-One of 22 children born to a dirt-poor illiterate farm-worker from Brazil’s stricken Northeast, Lula had worked as a shoeshine boy, then a mechanic, then a trade-union leader.
+One of 22 children born to a dirt-poor illiterate farmworker from Brazil’s stricken Northeast, Lula had worked as a shoeshine boy, then a mechanic, then a trade-union leader.

 His accession initially alarmed investors, who had envisioned a left-leaning renegade running the economy amok.
 In fact, he surprised friends and foes alike with one of the most financially prudent administrations in years, while still addressing Brazil’s egregious social problems.

 When Lula left office in 2010, Brazil’s economic prosperity was clear.
 Brazil became a net foreign creditor for the first time in 2008 and the country weathered the economic recession at the end of the decade better than any other developing country.
-He also helped achieved notable success in anti-poverty measures, and helped millions enter the middle class – all of which helps explain why Lula was rated Brazil's most popular president in history; in his final months in office his approval rating was above 80%.
+He also helped achieved notable success in antipoverty measures, and helped millions to enter the middle class – all of which helps explain why Lula was rated Brazil's most popular president in history; in his final months in office his approval rating was above 80%.